 7. Tier Level (Chesapeake Bay Only)

-If proposed project is in the Chesapeake Bay watershed, fill in the county tier level; if not in the Chesapeake Bay watershed, select "not applicable".
+If any portion of the proposed project is in the Chesapeake Bay Watershed, fill in the county tier level or select not applicable.
+Provide the percentage of the project that will occur within the Chesapeake Bay Watershed